lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ![Direct vs Relay Execution](/img/standards/lsp6/lsp6-direct-vs-relay-execution.jpeg)

-### Relay Execution
+### Gas-Less Transactions

-:::warning
+:::info Best Practices

-While `executeRelayCall(..)` is a very conviniet way of using your Universal Profile to surf the blockchain, it comes with its risks.
+While gas-less transactions / relay-execution is a very convenient way of using your Universal Profile to surf the blockchain, it comes with its risks.

-- A relay call does not enfore a gas price to execute a transaction, meaning a Relay Service can potentially send your transaction with a lower gas price in order to cut costs which might take a long time to execute.
+- A relay call does not enforce a gas price to execute a transaction, meaning a Relay Service can potentially send your transaction with a lower gas price in order to cut costs which might take a long time to execute.
 - A Relay Service can also frontrun your transaction.

-Best practices:
+**Best practices:**

 - Make sure to only use audited, transparent, community trusted Relay Services that have passed the test of time.
-- Stay away from Relay Services that try to aquire users by offering cheapper prices.
-In the end any Relay Service must have a bussines model in order to work.
+- Stay away from Relay Services that try to acquire users by offering cheaper prices.
+In the end any Relay Service must have a business model in order to work.
 If it does not profit from users it profits from other ways, might be shady or not.

 :::